-- [4] Where flows are conveyed through a trash rack that has parallel bars with oneinch (1 inch) spacing between the bars, to the elevation of the Water Quality Design Storm established at §215-13.5C(16)(d); or - [5] Where the NJDEP determines, pursuant to the New Jersey Register of Historic Places Rules at N.J.A.C.
+- (4) Where flows are conveyed through a trash rack that has parallel bars with one-inch (1 inch) spacing between the bars, to the elevation of the Water Quality Design Storm established at §509BC16d; or - (5) Where the NJDEP determines, pursuant to the New Jersey Register of Historic Places Rules at N.J.A.C.
 7:4-7.2(c), that action to meet this standard is an undertaking that constitutes an encroachment or will damage or destroy the New Jersey Register listed historic property.